ABOUT CCBN

 The Colorado Council of Black Nurses, Inc. (CCBN) was founded in May 1973, by a small group of Black nurses who were concerned with the low quality of healthcare provided to ethnic populations within the United States of America and particularly in Colorado.
 The ingenuity of both our founding and charter members in fulfilling their mission to facilitate better patient care in the Black as well as other ethnic communities through social action, advocacy, and collaborative practices was ahead of its time.

 With a focus on health education and patient care needs, our founders accomplished CCBN's objectives by developing action-oriented strategies that included collaboration with community organizations that shared in CCBN's vision to improve better access and care for all regardless of race or socioeconomic status, and to recruit more ethnically diverse nurses into the healthcare industry.
 Mentoring and providing scholarships to potential nurses enhanced CCBN's mission of promoting culturally competent care.
+Thanks to the CCBN membership funding its scholarship program since 1974, a 5-year grant from the Colorado Department of Education's College Opportunity Scholarship Initiative (COSI) program, and the Colorado Nurse License plate "Nurses Change Lives" founded by a CCBN member, CCBN's scholarship program has far reaching influence over the successful entry and graduation of students not only from the Black community from Nursing schools and nurse pathway certification programs through the provision of much needed funding but of students from multiple underserved and underrepresented, multi-ethnic communities .

 A voice in the global health care arena, CCBN's influence reaches far past the continental United States of America.
 Our commitment to improvement for ALL people drives our global outreach.
 CCBN's scholarships are specifically inclusive of African students studying within the United States and CCBN's Scholarship Program is expanding to address the needs of African students.
-In addition, individual CCBN members have been instrumental in bringing education services to the continent of Africa through parish nursing initiatives in Zimbabwe, starting nursing schools in several African countries including Cameroon, and supporting health clinics in countries including Sierra Leone.
+In addition, individual CCBN members have been instrumental in bringing education services to the continent of Africa through parish nursing initiatives in Zimbabwe, starting nursing schools in several African countries including Cameroon and Tanzania, and supporting health clinics in countries including Sierra Leone.

 In 2020, CCBN realized our reach around the globe was not far enough and we reached up to the stars.
 CCBN's Aerospace Nursing department, which recognizes our flight nurses and military nurses, celebrated a successful lift-off and steady trajectory that's been out of this world.
 In 2021, CCBN launched the CCBN Space Expo so that our youth could see themselves as an integral part of space discovery, using our talent, expertise, and a great community of resources in the health, education, arts and aerospace industries to remove barriers that prevent youth from realizing and sharing their space talents and ingenuity.
 CCBN remains steadfast in opening doors that elevate the profession of Nursing, including our initiative to get nurses in space, an initiative that has been wholeheartedly embraced by many space and non-space sectors alike.
 In 2022, CCBN's Nurse Aviator Program made moves to get the first nurse outside Earth's orbit as pilots.
 Later that year, CCBN Inc Aerospace was formalized to incorporate Space Nursing, Drone Nursing, and all interstellar aspects of the Nursing profession.
 For CCBN, the sky is NOT the limit, it's a destination!

 Although the Colorado Council Black Nurses Inc.'s concern has expanded up to the stars, our primary focus remains on addressing the health disparity in Colorado communities.
 Our programs such as the CCBN Health Equity Accord and CCBN New Grad Symposium, as well as collaborations with such health organizations as the Association of Black Social Workers (ABSW), Center for African American Health (CAAH), Colorado Black Health Collaborative (CBHC), Denver-Rocky Mountain Association of Black Psychologists (D-RMABPsi), Inner City Health, and Wellpower (formerly Mental Health Center of Denver), to name a few, in addition to our relationships with Nursing organizations such as Colorado Center for Nursing Excellence (CCNE), Colorado Nurses Association (CNA), National Association of Hispanic Nurses (NAHN), Philippine Nurses Association of Colorado (PNACO), and The Nursing Collaborative allows us to share our knowledge, resources, and advancements across cultural divides and throughout the state of Colorado.
-Functional relationships with Nursing education institutions such as the Arapahoe Community College (ACC), Community College of Aurora (CCA), Community College of Denver (CCD), Metropolitan State University of Denver (MSU), and the University of Colorado Anschutz College of Nursing (CUCON) allows CCBN to make great strides toward fulfilling its mission regarding the matriculation and graduation of underrepresented Nursing students.
+Functional relationships with Nursing education institutions such as the Arapahoe Community College (ACC), Community College of Aurora (CCA), Community College of Denver (CCD), Metropolitan State University of Denver (MSU), Pikes Peak State College, and the University of Colorado Anschutz College of Nursing (CUCON) allows CCBN to make great strides toward fulfilling its mission regarding the matriculation and graduation of underrepresented Nursing students.
 Championing health equity and cultural competency at home in Colorado is what provides the fuel that exacts change in national, global, and interstellar health.

 Officers: